 - Portable devices for detecting and signalling risks and nuisances, such as badges for detecting radiation, or personal gas detectors.

 In the hierarchy of risk control, PPE is considered to rank lowest and represent the option of last resort.
 It is only appropriate where the hazard in question cannot be totally removed or controlled in such a way that harm is unlikely (for example by isolating the hazard or reducing the risk at source to an acceptable level).

 There are a number of reasons for this approach:

-– theoretical maximum levels of protection are seldom achieved using PPE, and the real level of protection is difficult to assess (due to factors such as poor fit, or failure to wear it when required).
-Effective protection can only be achieved by PPE which is correctly fitted, maintained and properly used at all times
+- Theoretical maximum levels of protection are seldom achieved using PPE, and the real level of protection is difficult to assess (due to factors such as poor fit, or failure to wear it when required).
+Effective protection can only be achieved by equipment which is correctly fitted, maintained and properly used at all times;

 In this context of a last resort control measure, PPE is critically important as it is generally only used where other measures are insufficient and as such it plays a crucial role in preventing and reducing many occupational fatalities, injuries and diseases.

 PPE in numbers